The Australian Childcare Alliance (ACA) is a not-for-profit, member-funded organisation advocating for the future of Australia's children.

 Nesha takes a hands-on approach to centre operation, and is acutely aware of the issues facing operators, families and our children.
 She has won a host of awards for her business management from the Australian Family Awards, Child Care Week Awards, National Work Life Balance Awards, Small Business Awards and Telstra Business Women's Awards.

 Nesha holds a Bachelor's Degree in Psychology and English, a Masters in Psychology, a Post Graduate Certificate in Counselling, and a Post Graduate Certificate in Special Education - Inclusive Support and a Diploma in Children's Services.
-Nesha is a registered senior supervising psychologist, a long standing Member of the Australian Psychological Society, and a Justice of the Peace.
 She also has a Cert IV in Training and Assessment.
+Nesha has previously worked as a registered senior supervising psychologist and has been a long standing Member of the Australian Psychological Society.
+She is a Justice of the Peace.

 SecreTARY